ngs-docs/2016-mar-jupyter/2-jupyter-etc.md

     import mycode
     f()

-Note, here the '%%file' is just a way of creating a file - you can do that in a variety of ways.
+Note, here the `%%file` is just a way of creating a file - you can do that in a variety of ways.
 Speaking of which...

 # Console